hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `automatic_restart` - (Optional) Specifies if the instance should be restarted if it was terminated by Compute Engine (not a user).

----

-* `guest_accelerator` - (Optional) List of the type and count of accelerator cards attached to the instance.
-Structure documented below.

-* `min_cpu_platform` - (Optional) Specifies a minimum CPU platform for the VM instance.
-Applicable values are the friendly names of CPU platforms, such as
-`Intel Haswell` or `Intel Skylake`.
-See the complete list [here](https://cloud.google.com/compute/docs/instances/specify-min-cpu-platform).

 The `guest_accelerator` block supports: